RagtagOpen/freefrom-map-backend/README.md

 This endpoint returns the state corresponding to the state code provided in the request.
 If no state with that code exists, it will return a 404 response code.

 ### Categories
-A category represents a group of criteria in the map scorecard.
+A category represents a group of subcategories in the map scorecard.
 A category has the following fields:

 |  Name  |   Type  |    Notes    |
 |--------|---------|-------------|